SriRamA17/Youtube_Skip_Ad/README.md

 # 🎙️ Python Voice-Controlled Ad Skipper

-This project is a simple Python automation tool that listens for a hotword (like **"Ganesha"**) and automatically skips YouTube ads by simulating a mouse click.
+This project is a simple Python automation tool that listens for a hotword (like **"Alexa"**) and automatically skips YouTube ads by simulating a mouse click.
 It's helpful if you're multitasking or away from your keyboard but still want to skip ads without touching anything.

 ---